 She glanced at the dash clock.
 “I think I’ve got it.
 You already did your half of the driving.
 There’s only two and a half hours left, in theory.”

 My eyebrows rose in amusement.
 “In theory?”

 “It’s a new phrase I’m trying.”
-She waited for me to buckle up and then looked around before backing out.
+She waited for me to buckle up and then checked the surroundings before backing out.
 “Like it?”

 “Sounds intelligent.”
 I smiled at her as she put the car in drive and headed out.
 “In theory.”

-Vishi smacked me upside the head lightly with a free hand as both an admonishment and a sisterly-like endearment.
+Vishi smacked me upside the head lightly with a free hand as both an admonishment and a sisterly like endearment.
 “Stop that!” she said, laughing.
-“Other people have been impressed.
-Oh, and would you grab a bottle of water for me from the back?
+“Other people were impressed.
+Oh, would you grab a bottle of water for me from the back?
 I forgot to do that while you were indisposed.”

 I turned and reached for the cooler, but snatched my hand back quickly.
 “God bless America!”
 I yelled out.

 “What?” cried Vishi as she tried to keep the car straight.
 “What?
 What is it?
 What’s wrong?”